Sustainability / Governance Corporate Compliance

 Consequently, we put two new policies into effect on April 1, 2023.
 The first was the Daicel Group Code of Conduct, a guide for all Daicel Group officers and employees to follow in order to remain constantly aware of the prime importance of becoming a self-sufficient member of society, and to govern one’s own behavior.
 The second was the Ethical Standards of Daicel Group, which address all officers and employees of the Daicel Group, as well as all business areas and company activities in our supply chain, and which encapsulates the norms we must observe as company.

-The Daicel Group has sought to clarify the relationship between our Sustainable Management Policy formulated in 2020 and our other policies, and to ensure that all personnel, whether internal or external, are familiar with and practicing our management policy of prioritizing safety, quality, and compliance, the foundation of the Group’s manufacturing operations.
+Starting with our Sustainable Management Policy formulated in 2020, we have created the Daicel Group Doctrine to make it easier to understand the relationship between the policies established by the Daicel Group.
+We have established that compliance with safety, quality, and compliance, which are the foundations of the Group’s manufacturing, are our top priority management policies, and we are thoroughly communicating this internally and externally to ensure widespread awareness.
 The Daicel Group believes that instilling good corporate compliance into every employee is an important managerial objective.
 Therefore, as part of our corporate compliance activities, every one of our departments and groups (“organizations”) makes Corporate Compliance Action Plans every year based on the Daicel Group Code of Conduct and Ethical Standards of Daicel Group.
 The Corporate Compliance Action Plans are used to maintain a uniform set of values throughout the Group.

 Corporate Compliance Management System